NickColley/check-nvmrc/README.md

 It is references a tool called `nvm` (Node Version Manager) that you can use to install different versions of Node.js

 A standalone script will check the current version of Node.js being used against `.nvmrc` and warn people if they're not using the right version.
-This script is written with ye ol' JavaScript that works in really old Node.js versions.
+This script is written with ES3/5 JavaScript that works in really old Node.js versions.

 ## Why isn't this an npm dependency?